Beverly Cleary is an American children's author.

 - A Day in the Limelight:

-- Beezus and Ramona is the first to focus on those characters after they'd played a supporting role in the Henry Huggins books.
+- Beezus and Ramona is the first to focus on those characters after they'd played a supporting role in the Henry Huggins books, and the only book written from Beezus' point of view.

 - Ribsy centers around Henry's eponymous dog.